-Any domestic abuse, stalking or sexual assault victim who has been subjected to, threatened with, or placed in fear of, domestic abuse, stalking, sexual exploitation of a minor, sexual assault, or a human trafficking offense, may seek relief by filing a sworn petition.
+Any domestic abuse, stalking or sexual assault victim who has been subjected to, threatened with, or placed in fear of, domestic abuse, stalking or sexual assault, may seek relief by filing a sworn petition.

 No conviction is required.
 There is no relationship requirement for sexual assault victim.